 - If a discussion is not possible, report the incident to your club or district leadership.
 If the situation involves someone in a leadership role or from another club, contact Club and District Support staff, who will review the information and follow up appropriately.

 - If anyone is in danger or their safety is in doubt, contact local law enforcement and notify Rotary’s Club and District Support staff.

-Support DEI in your club and community
+Support DEI in your club, programs and community

 - Expand your knowledge and increase your ability to facilitate positive discussions about DEI issues with courses available in the Learning Center: